Welcome to the Dublin City Public Libraries and Archive services website. I hope you will find it both informative and useful.

 Dublin was proud to announce in July 2010 that it had become the fourth UNESCO Cities of Literature, joining Edinburgh, Melbourne and Iowa in the UNESCO Creative Cities Network.
 We since welcome the designations of Reykjavik, Norwich and most recently Krakow.
 An office of Dublin City of Literature was set up and is directed and supported by staff of Dublin City Public Libraries under the chairmanship of the Dublin City Librarian.
 You can now visit the Dublin UNESCO City of Literature website.

 I would like to refer you to details of our development plan, capital building programme and to changes announced in the 1999 Finance Bill making it possible to assist current and future building programmes through a tax incentive scheme.

 A capital city with dynamic, relevant and responsive 21st century public library and archive services for residents, workers, students and visitors to Dublin.

 We will maximise opportunity for all - individuals and communities - through guided access to ideas, learning, literature, information and heritage resources supported by cultural programming.

 We will create a warm and inclusive knowledge network with client-centric services delivered by friendly, well trained staff.
 We will use all media, together with real and virtual spaces, to deliver optimum services.
 Libraries will be free, fun and easy to use.

 Cannot access PDF?

-The Library Management Team consists of the City Librarian, Margaret Hayes, twelve divisional librarians, as well as the City Archivist and the City Hall Administrator.
+The Library Management Team consists of the City Librarian, Margaret Hayes, Deputy City Librarian, Brendan Teeling, ten divisional librarians and the City Archivist.
 View the full management team...